ILIAS-eLearning/ILIAS/src/UI/docu/rules.md

 ### Implementations of Renderers for UI components.

 * There MUST exists a renderer for every implementation of an UI component.
-The renderer MUST only render the component it belongs to.
+The renderer MUST render all components whose implementaions are in the same namespace.
+It MUST NOT render other components.
 * Every renderer MUST extend the class `ILIAS\UI\Implementation\Renderer\AbstractComponentRenderer`.
 * The renderer MUST be located in the same namespace as the UI component implementation and it MUST be named Renderer.